antoniopelusi/File-Splitter/README.md

 The documentation for this project is available in the **/doc** folder

 ## `Screenshot`
-Swing GUI, *the graphic could change between operating systems*
+Swing GUI, light and fast

 ![](doc/Screenshot.png)